596acres/django-livinglots/README.rst

 Okay, now that you have the software requirements and hosting figured out, you can finally get started with making Living Lots for your city.

-We recommend starting with `596acres/django-livinglots-template
+We recommend starting with `django-livinglots-template
 <https://github.com/596acres/django-livinglots-template>`_ as a Django project
 template.
 For details on starting a project from a template, see the `Django documentation for django-admin.py
 <https://docs.djangoproject.com/en/1.7/ref/django-admin/#startproject-projectname-destination>`_.

-From here, you will want to set up a CMS for the content outside of Living Lots.
+From here you will want to set up a CMS for the content outside of Living Lots.
 We use and recommend `FeinCMS
 <http://feincms-django-cms.readthedocs.org/en/latest/>`_ (as is included in the
 project template), but it is not required.
 In theory any CMS app for Django